BUILDING A NEST EGG THROUGH PRIVATE MORTGAGE INVESTING

 Chris: Ontario’s private mortgage lending market was up 18% in 2018 over the previous year.
 Running about $10 Billion.
 That figure covers private lending across areas like development construction, commercial and residential.
 The demand is there and growing.

 Roger: We are expanding our fund as a result of this trend.
-Our current target is $50 million AUM.
-There is substantial demand for private money in residential real estate and the primary reason for that is the B20 rules that the government has put in place.
+Our current target is $50 million in fund size.
+There is substantial demand for private money in residential real estate and the primary reason for that is the rules that the government has put in place.
 These place stringent restrictions on the ability of many people to borrow through schedule A banks.

 There is more need for money than money available to many borrowers in the legacy banking system due to regulation.